Ethereum: Continued development and milestones (2017–present)

+CryptoKitties and the ERC-721 NFT standard

+In 2017, CryptoKitties, the blockchain game and decentralized application (dApp) featuring digital cat artwork as NFTs, was launched on the Ethereum network.
+In cultivating popularity with users and collectors, it gained notable mainstream media attention providing significant exposure to Ethereum in the process.
+It was considered the most popular smart contract in use on the network but it also highlighted concerns over Ethereum's scalability due to the game's substantial consumption of network capacity at the time.

+In January 2018, a community-driven paper (an EIP, "Ethereum Improvement Proposal") under the leadership of civic hacker and lead author William Entriken was published, called ERC-721: Non-Fungible Token Standard.
+It introduced ERC-721, the first official NFT standard on Ethereum.
+This standardization allowed Ethereum to become central to a multi-billion dollar digital collectibles market.

+Continued developments

 By January 2018, ether was the second-largest cryptocurrency in terms of market capitalization, behind bitcoin.
 As of 2021, it maintained that relative position.

-After the Constantinople upgrade on 28 February 2019, there were two network upgrades made within a month late in the year: Istanbul on 8 December 2019 and Muir Glacier on 2 January 2020.

 In 2019, Ethereum Foundation employee Virgil Griffith was arrested by the US government for presenting at a blockchain conference in North Korea.
 He would later plead guilty to one count of conspiring to violate the International Emergency Economic Powers Act in 2021.

 In March 2021, Visa Inc. announced that it began settling stablecoin transactions using Ethereum.
 In April 2021, JP Morgan Chase, UBS, and MasterCard announced that they were investing US$65 million into ConsenSys, a software development firm that builds Ethereum-related infrastructure.

 There were two network upgrades in 2021.
 The first was "Berlin", implemented on 14 April 2021.
 The second was "London", which took effect on 5 August.
 The London upgrade included Ethereum Improvement Proposal ("EIP") 1559, a mechanism for reducing transaction fee volatility.
 The mechanism causes a portion of the ether paid in transaction fees for each block to be destroyed rather than given to the block proposer, reducing the inflation rate of ether and potentially resulting in periods of deflation.

 On 27 August 2021, the blockchain experienced a brief fork that was the result of clients running different incompatible software versions.

-Ethereum 2.0

-Ethereum 2.0 (Eth2) was a set of three or more upgrades, also known as "phases", meant to transition the network's consensus mechanism to proof-of-stake, and to scale the network's transaction throughput with execution sharding and an improved EVM architecture.
-The first of these three upgrades, also known as "phase 0", launched the proof-of-stake Beacon Chain on the 1st of December, 2020.

-Following the realisation that the Beacon Chain would be delivered much earlier than the later phases of the Eth2 roadmap, proposals were made for an "early Merge", expediting the delivery of proof-of-stake to Ethereum.
-Most importantly, the early Merge would not require any migration from Ethereum’s applications or its users, and would continue using the heavily battle-tested mainnet Ethereum clients in conjunction with the new proof-of-stake consensus clients.

-In early 2022, the “Ethereum 2.0” terminology was deprecated in an effort to highlight the existence of only one Ethereum network and one ether cryptocurrency.
-As a result of the effort, the Eth1 blockchain was renamed to the “execution layer”, and its associated Eth1 clients were reclassified as execution clients.
-Similarly, the Eth2 blockchain was renamed to the "consensus layer", and its associated Eth2 clients were reclassified as consensus clients.